jordanmckinney/blog/src/documents/books/siddhartha.md

 <img src="../../public/images/book_covers/siddhartha.jpg" id="cover" alt="Siddhartha"/>
 <p id="title">Siddhartha - Herman Hesse</p>

-A beautiful book about happiness, wisdom, enlightenment and life.
-One of Naval Ravikant's favourites.
-A short, pleasant read, but by no means lacking in depth.
-Worth returning to multiple times.
+A sublime book about seeking, wisdom, enlightenment and life.
+Whenever I read Siddhartha I feel lighter, calmer, more enlightened -- as if I had gone on a mini-meditation retreat.
+I think there is deep wisdom in Siddhartha -- each time I read it I find more.